Image credit: Ansel Oommen, Woody Invasives of the Great Lakes (WiGL) Collaborative

 with a combination of manual and chemical management practices.
 First, the KISMA crew

-invasive vine occurs throughout the Keweenaw.
+where this invasive vine occurs throughout the Keweenaw.

 Both woodbine (Parthenocissus inserta) and Virginia creeper (Parthenocissus quinquefolia) make excellent alternatives for round leaf bittersweet as they are native to the